Financy Women's Index

 Dr Leonora Risse

-Leonora is an economist who specialises in gender equality.
+Leonora is Associate Professor of Economics at Queensland University of Technology and is a specialist in gender equality.
 She is a Research Fellow with the Women’s Leadership Institute Australia and a co-founder of the Women in Economics Network in Australia.
 Her research focuses on evidence-based strategies to close gender gaps in economic outcomes.

 Dr Shane Oliver